nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - [Agile Software architecture practices pattern language](https://www.amazon.de/-/en/dp/B07X8289XR/) by Stefan Toth.
 - [Organizational change Patterns](https://fearlesschangepatterns.com/) by Linda Rising & Mary Manns.
 - [Liberating structures engagement pattern language](http://www.liberatingstructures.com/) by Keith McCandless and Henri Lipmanowicz.
 ---
+## usage
+---
+### organisational improvement
+- Find the weakest part of your organization
+- Find a pattern that is likely to strengthen it
+- Apply the pattern
+- Measure the improvement or degradation
+- If the pattern improved things, go to step 1 and find the next improvement; otherwise, undo the pattern and try an alternative.
+---
 ## Scrum, Organisational Patterns & Agile
 ---